 Effective Date of Coverage – the date on which a Member is eligible to receive Covered Benefits.

-Enrollment – the process during which the Plan accepts application forms for the purpose of review, determination of eligibility, and approval of Applicants to receive Covered Benefits.
+Enrollment – the process during which the Plan accepts applications for the purpose of review, determination of eligibility, and approval of Applicants to receive Covered Benefits.

-Enrollment Fee – an annual fee a member is required to pay to receive Covered Benefits or Supplemental Assistance under the Plan.
+Enrollment Fee – an annual fee a member may be required to pay to receive Covered Benefits or Supplemental Assistance under the Plan.

 Federal Poverty Level – the national poverty income guidelines applicable to Massachusetts.
 Said guidelines are issued annually in the Federal Register by the Secretary of the Department of Health and Human Services to account for changes in the cost of living as measured by the change in the average annual value of the Consumer Price Index.